BMW M50: S50

-The S50 is the high performance version of the M50 which was used in the E36 M3, replacing the four-cylinder BMW S14 engine used in the E30 M3.
-Like the M50, the S50 has an iron block and aluminum head with four valves per cylinder.

-In the United States, a less powerful engine called the "S50B30US" was used, which shares more in common with the regular M50 engine than the other S50 versions.
+The S50 is the high-performance version of the M50 which was used in the E36 M3 and worldwide-spec Z3 M, replacing the four-cylinder BMW S14 engine used in the E30 M3.
+Like the M50, the S50 has an iron block and aluminum head and a DOHC valvetrain with four valves per cylinder.
+In the North American market, a less powerful variant called the "S50B30US" was used, which shares more in common with the regular M50 engine than the other S50 versions.

 S50B30

-The S50B30 was used in most countries, except for the United States.
-(Note: In 1993, BMW Canada officially imported 45 M3 coupes with the S50B30 engine.)
-The S50B30 produces 210 kW, has a bore of 86 mm, a stroke of 85.8 mm and a compression ratio of 10.8:1.
+The S50B30 was used in most countries, except for the North American market (Note: In 1993, BMW Canada officially imported 45 M3 coupes with the S50B30 engine.) and produces 210 kW, has a bore of 86 mm, a stroke of 85.8 mm and a compression ratio of 10.8:1.
 The redline is 7,200 rpm.
-The S50 has an individual throttle body for each cylinder, single-VANOS (variable valve timing on the intake camshaft), Bosch Motronic M3.3 engine management and redesigned intake and exhaust systems.
+The S50 has an individual throttle body for each cylinder, single-VANOS (variable valve timing on the intake camshaft) and Bosch Motronic M3.3 engine management and redesigned intake and exhaust systems.

+S50B30 (M3-R)

+In 1994, a variant of the S50B30 was created by BMW Australia in partnership with Frank Gardner Racing in Queensland as a limited homologation M3-R for the Australian GT Production Car Championship, being the most powerful of all official S50 variants - rated at 240 kW.
+Only fifteen examples were made, with four used on the track and the remaining eleven were sold to the public.
+They were honed in with AC Schnitzer camshafts, optimised exhaust ports, a more violent tune and a redesigned cold-air intake.
+Given that all examples were for the Australian market, this is one of the very few BMW engine variants to be exclusively found in only right-hand-drive models.

+S50B30GT

-The limited edition "M3 GT" model from 1995 produced 220 kW.
-It had different camshafts and a redesigned sump and oil pump.
+A homologation special "M3 GT" model was introduced in 1994 with a new engine based on the worldwide-spec S50B30, producing an increased 220 kW by way of a more aggressive tune, new camshafts and a redesigned sump and oil pump.